icicel/ahn/README.md

 Titles are treated like proper nouns.
 - Let's read Pride and Prejudice today - Úȷ͛o é̈n Pride and Prejudice ı̂n̈̄

-Note that a title that begins with 'The' is not considered a weak proper name, and the 'The' should not be dropped.
+Note that if a title begins with 'The', it should not be dropped as it is part of the proper noun itself.
 - A review of The Shining -' É̈l̀́p̂'m The Shining

 ## ACRONYMS